 For one thing the sheer magnitude of the project alone hints that humans would have struggled to complete it.
 It’s estimated that it took 20,000 workers about 20 years to build the Great Pyramid of Khufu.

-At first that might sound about right, until you realize that there are about 2.5 million blocks in the pyramid, which means, if crews worked 10 hours per day, a block had to be put in place every couple of minutes.
-That’s not considering moving ramps around and all the other stuff that must have gone into building.
+At first, that might sound about right, until you realize that there are about 2.5 million blocks in the pyramid, which means, if crews worked 10 hours per day, a block had to be put in place every couple of minutes.
+That’s not considering moving ramps around and all the other stuff that must have gone into construction.

 Looking at it this way, it seems like a little help from extraterrestrial technology would have been welcome.